Snaefellsnes Peninsula and Auroras - 2 day tour (EI47)

 From Grundarfjordur we proceed through the small fjords of Hraunsfjordur and Kolgrafafjordur and drive through Berserkjahraun lava field.
 We will hear interesting legends about the Swedish berserks that laid the road in exchange for the farmers daughter but paid with their life.
 We will then turn south and drive across the mountains at Vatnaleid and head for Reykjavik.

 We estimate that we will be back to Reykjavik city around 19:00 - 20:00 on day two, depending on weather and road conditions.
-We drop you off at your hotel.

 Note: The northern lights don't always show up!
 It is highly dependent on weather and solar flare activity.